-Liesbeth Frias, section of Cellular and Molecular Biology.
-2nd year doctoral student.
+Liesbeth Frias (2014~2019), section of Cellular and Molecular Biology.
+4th year doctoral student.
 Project Title: Host-Parasite Systems Dynamics in Human-Modified Habitats

-Valeria Romano de Paula, Currently a postdoc at PRI.
-Formerly a student at the: 1.
+Valeria Romano de Paula.
+(2013~2019) Formerly a JSPS postdoc at PRI (2017~2019) and cosupervised student at the: 1.
 Institut Pluridisciplinaire Hubert Curien - IPHC, Département Ecologie, Physiologie et Ethologie - DEPE, University of Strasbourg.
 3rd year doctoral student; 2.
 Kyoto University Wildlife Research Center.
 Japan Society for the Promotion of Science (JSPS) Short-term Doctoral Fellow.
 Graduated 2017!
-Project Title: Primate Social Networks as a Trade-off between Information and Disease Transmission
+Project Title: Primate Social Networks as a Trade-off between Information and Disease Transmission (2013~2017).

 Xavier Meyer (2013~2018).
 Formerly a (1) research associate at PRI (2017-2018); (2) student (2013~2016) at the Institut Pluridisciplinaire Hubert Curien - IPHC, Département Ecologie, Physiologie et Ethologie - DEPE, University of Strasbourg.
 Graduated 2016!
 Project Title: Does complexity in behavioral organization allow seabirds to adapt to changes in their environment?